soulverteam/SoulverCore/README.md

 # What is SoulverCore?

-SoulverCore is a math engine that evaluates day-to-day mathematical expressions.
-SoulverCore comes with sensible defaults and is also extremely customizable, with support for custom variables, units, functions and more.
+SoulverCore is a math engine that calculates day-to-day mathematical expressions.

+The design goals of SoulverCore are:
+- Sensible defaults appropriate for most use-cases (simple things are easy!)
+- A high level of customisability (complex things are possible!)
+- Excellent performance

 # Can I rely on SoulverCore for my project?

 SoulverCore is the math engine from the popular notepad calculator app [Soulver](https://soulver.app).
 Soulver has been available on Apple's platforms since 2005.

-Soulver uses the **exact same** version of SoulverCore that is available to you here.
-As such, you can be confident that it will be maintained to support the latest versions of Apple's operating systems & hardware architectures.
+Soulver uses **exactly the same** version of SoulverCore that is available here.
+Everything you can do in Soulver, you can do using SoulverCore.

-Additionally, SoulverCore has been designed to have no 3rd party dependencies.
+SoulverCore has been designed to have no 3rd party dependencies.
 It is written in 100% Swift.

-Explore Soulver's [documentation](https://documentation.soulver.app) for information about the kinds of expressions supported by SoulverCore.
-And download [Soulver](https://soulver.app/download) itself and play around.

-## Licence

-You may use SoulverCore in personal or private projects.
-Please [email us](mailto:contact@soulver.app) if you wish to use SoulverCore in a publicly available, or commercial project.
-We have various options available depending on your needs, including a free (with attribution) license.
+As such it works wherever Swift is available (including on Windows & Linux).

 ## Apps using SoulverCore